The ‘Death Curve’ for subscription brands

 3 min read

 The death curve is a term coined by Jay Myers at Bold Commerce.
-It marks a point where you are consistently acquiring new customers or subscribers, but you are not achieving growth.
+It marks a critical event in the lifecycle of a subscription brand, where you are consistently acquiring new customers or subscribers, but you are not achieving growth.
 It means that you can never achieve escape velocity as a brand and build sustainable growth.

 Basically you grow and grow (move up the curve) until you hit a limit, and then you start to plateau.
+The speed of customer acquisition can get you up the curve quickly, but a bad stretch where growth stalls can occur if you can’t maintain momentum.
 This is because the customer acquisition cost (CAC) grows too large to be maintained with a similarly high churn rate – the rate you lose subscribers.

 While most founders obsess over: